djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 This last point is crucial because theories that may do a very good job of describing the real world may nonetheless be irreconcilable.
 Consider the hackneyed dichotomy of general relativity versus quantum electrodynamics, for example.
-The hypotheses of both theories can match observations to an extraordinary degree and yet it is common knowledge that they cannot be reconciled despite more than half a century of effort.
+The hypotheses of both theories can match observations to an extraordinary degree and yet it is common knowledge that they have not been reconciled despite more than half a century of effort.
 Thus it is only an acceptance that these theories are wholly conceptual in nature that allows this situation to persist.
 We concede that there can be different scientific views of the world, so to speak, and thus scientific method can be considered as a form of relativism.

 On the other hand, perhaps because of their abstract nature many see mathematics and logic as unique and special, and regard mathematical and logical concepts as hainvg some kind of objective existence aside from our understaning of them.
 Consider the Platonic solids, for example, known since antiqutiy and often believed to have been there for the discovering, rather than having been invented by us.
 Arguably this is not the case, however.
-It could be argued that Mathematical and logical concepts are just that, namely concepts, even those as seemingly natural as, say, the natural numbers.
+Indeed it could be argued that mathematical and logical concepts are just that, namely concepts, even those as seemingly natural as, say, the natural numbers.
 We may perceive these concepts in nature but that is not that same as saying that they exist objectively aside from our perception of them.
 Furthermore, it may come as a surprise to some but there is no broad agreement about the nature of mathematical and logical concepts.
 Thus it seems unlikely that they exist universally and in perpetuity, however appealing such a belief may be.

 Fortunately intuitionism gives us an alternative way of viewing mathematics and logic, being itself a form of relativism.
-Within intuitionism we can formulate our own mathematical concepts and the logical rules we use to reason about them, often based on what we perceive as reality, but nonetheless understood to be separate from these perceptions.
+Within intuitionism we can formulate our own mathematical concepts and the logical rules we use to reason about them, often based on what we perceive as reality, but nonetheless understood to be separate from it.
 The parallels between intuitionsim and scientific method should be obvious here.
 In fact we can extend intuitionism from an understanding of mathematical and logical concepts, past scientific concepts and on to more general ones.